 Polygon

 A polygon is a closed plane figure formed by three or more line segments.
-The following are a few examples.
+The figure below shows a few polygon examples.

 The line segments that form a polygon are called sides.
 Two connected sides form an angle at a point called a vertex.
 A diagonal is a line segment joining two non-consecutive vertices.
 In the polygon below, AB, BC, CD, and AD are four sides.
 They form four angles: ∠A, ∠B, ∠C, and ∠D. AC and BD are two diagonals.